executablebooks/sphinx-panels/README.md

 [![Code style: black][black-badge]][black-link]
 [![PyPI][pypi-badge]][pypi-link]

+🚨This repository is not actively maintained.
+Use [`sphinx-design`](https://github.com/executablebooks/sphinx-design) instead!
+See [the migration guide](https://sphinx-design.readthedocs.io/en/latest/get_started.html#migrating-from-sphinx-panels) and [this github issue](https://github.com/executablebooks/sphinx-design/issues/51) for more information.🚨

 A sphinx extension for creating document components optimised for HTML+CSS.

 - The `panels` directive creates panels of content in a grid layout, utilising both the Bootstrap 4 [grid system](https://getbootstrap.com/docs/4.0/layout/grid/), and [cards layout](https://getbootstrap.com/docs/4.0/components/card/).